RobLoach/raylib-cpp/README.md

 # raylib-cpp [![Tests](https://github.com/RobLoach/raylib-cpp/workflows/Tests/badge.svg)](https://github.com/RobLoach/raylib-cpp/actions?query=workflow%3ATests+branch%3Amaster) [![License](https://img.shields.io/badge/license-zlib%2Flibpng-blue.svg)](LICENSE)

 [raylib-cpp](https://github.com/robloach/raylib-cpp) is a C++ wrapper library for [raylib](https://www.raylib.com), a simple and easy-to-use library to enjoy videogames programming.
-This C++ header provides object-oriented wrappers around *raylib*'s struct interfaces.
+This C++ header provides object-oriented wrappers around *raylib*'s struct interfaces. *raylib-cpp* is not required to use *raylib* in C++, but the classes do bring using the raylib API more inline with C++'s language pardigm.

 ## Example